Tunnel vision: Causes

+Non-medical effects

 Eyeglass users

 Eyeglass users experience tunnel vision to varying degrees due to the corrective lens only providing a small area of proper focus, with the rest of the field of view beyond the lenses being unfocused and blurry.
 Where a naturally sighted person only needs to move their eyes to see an object far to the side or far down, the eyeglass wearer may need to move their whole head to point the eyeglasses towards the target object.

 The eyeglass frame also blocks the view of the world with a thin opaque boundary separating the lens area from the rest of the field of view.
 The eyeglass frame is capable of obscuring small objects and details in the peripheral field.